PruthvirajPrakash/Stock-Price-Prediction/README.md

     For the RandomForest Regressor, the number of trees and the number of features to consider when looking for the best split are set to vary.

 11. We fitted models using GridSearchCV and store best models.
-(GridSearchCV is a systematic way to search through multiple combinations of parameter tunes, cross-validating as it goes to determine which tune gives the best performance. to prevent overfittiing and bias.
+(GridSearchCV is a systematic way to search through multiple combinations of parameter tunes, cross-             validating as it goes to determine which tune gives the best performance. to prevent overfittiing and bias.
     GridSearchCV is used with a TimeSeriesSplit to fine-tune the models' hyperparameters and validate their performance using time-based cross-validation. )

 12. Last comes the model evaulation.